Sarvesh Kumari

 Lying awake replaying conversations, moments, choices

-These patterns — the negative thought cycle, the mind that simply will not switch off, overthinking affecting daily life — are not permanent.
+These patterns, the negative thought cycle, the mind that simply will not switch off, and overthinking affecting daily life, are not permanent.
 They are treatable.

-According to the World Health Organization, anxiety disorders affect 1 in 4 people globally — yet most people live with it silently for years before reaching out.
+According to the World Health Organisation, anxiety disorders affect 1 in 4 people globally, yet most people live with them silently for years before reaching out.
 You are not unusual for feeling this way.
 You are just someone who deserves proper support.

 When Your Body Starts Saying What Your Mind Cannot